 Elizabeth Weiss

-Elizabeth Weiss is Professor of Anthropology, San José State University.
-Her most recent book, co-authored with James W. Springer, is Repatriation and Erasing the Past (2020).
+Elizabeth Weiss is Professor Emeritus of Anthropology, San José State University.
+Her most recent book is On the Warpath: My Battles with Indians, Pretendians, and Woke Warriors (2024).

 Jeff Fynn-Paul